Echolocation of bats in the Netherlands

 Bats use echolocation to navigate and hunt, but they also make calls for communication.
 When a bat is hunting, the proces of catching an insect becomes visible by a so called feeding buzz.
 Examples of feeding buzzes can be found on the Feeding buzzes page.
 Calls used for communication can be found on the Social calls page.

 The echolocation of bats are a great way to identify bat species, because the calls of each species has it's own specifications.
-The shape of the call, the peak frequency of the call, the start and end frequency of the call, the call length and the inter-pulse interval can all be important indicators to determine the species you are dealing with.
+The shape of the call, the peak frequency of the call, the start and end frequency of the call, the call length and the inter-pulse interval can all be important indicators to identify the species you are dealing with.
 Two great guides for bat identification are "Bat Calls of Britain and Europe" edited by Jon Russ and "Acoustic Ecology of Europan Bats" by Michel Barataud.

 Different shapes